Guinea pig size can vary based on factors such as age, gender, breed, and nutrition.

 To provide a more realistic picture, I created a list of several of my guinea pigs, past and present, and their average weights.
 I also listed breed and gender.
 As you can see, male vs. female weight is not always black and white.

-My Abyssinians were the lightest, but this does not mean they were smaller in appearance.
+My Abyssinians are typically among the lightest, but this does not mean they were smaller in appearance.
 Abyssinians are typically the most active guinea pigs, so this helps keep their weight in the correct range.
 Most of my American breed piggies could stand to lose a couple of ounces, but they sure are stubborn about it.
 Such is life with guinea pigs.

 Size Difference Between Breeds